mrmrs/component-api-talk/README.md

 <img src='https://github.com/mrmrs/component-api-talk/blob/master/slides/hhj.jpg?raw=true' />

 You can learn a bunch just by analyzing your own site.  *But, what does it look like to see this at 10,000 feet?*

+[Ask Audience]
+What do you think you could learn by analyzing this data?
+What kind of tools could you build with it?

+Some possibilities that come to mind for me:
 - Can analyze values and look for trends
 - Find most common property value rules for given components with common class names
 - Identify pattern outliers